Anas-95/demisto_archiving/README.md

 # Demisto Archive Attathments And Artifacts

-### Archive attachments and artifacts on a multi-tenancy deployment
+### Archive attachments and artifacts on a multi-tenant deployment
-To archive artifacts and attachments on a multi-tenancy deployment for a specific period, just run the script with your chosen arguments.
+To archive artifacts and attachments in a multi-tenant deployment for a specific period, just run the script with your chosen arguments.

 The script will work as following:
 1. stop the service